qingjianmoxie/cs-learning/distsysbook/2_abstractions.md

 - Strong consistency models (capable of maintaining a single copy)
   - Linearizable consistency
-  - Sequential consistency
+  - Sequential consistency(顺序一致性)
 - Weak consistency models (not strong)
   - Client-centric consistency models
-  - Causal consistency: strongest model available
+  - Causal consistency(因果一致性): strongest model available
   - Eventual consistency models

 Strong consistency models guarantee that the apparent order and visibility of updates is equivalent to a non-replicated system.
 Weak consistency models, on the other hand, do not make such guarantees.

-Note that this is by no means an exhaustive list.
+Note that this is by no means(绝不) an exhaustive(详尽的) list.
 Again, consistency models are just arbitrary contracts between the programmer and system, so they can be almost anything.

 ### Strong consistency models